Criminal Defence

 R v Smith

-Wounding with intent of a police officer in which the defence case was police witnesses were racist liars and that the defendant was acting in self-defence.
+Accusation of wounding with intent of a police officer in which the defence case was that the police witnesses were racist liars and the defendant was acting in self-defence.

 Controlled Drugs